Optimal single threshold stopping rules and sharp prophet inequalities: Computation of sharp constants

 \subsection{Difference-type prophet inequalities}

-The sharp constants for the difference--type prophet inequality are obtained as solution of the finite matrix game \eqref{eq:matrix-A} with pay--off matrix $A_N$ defined in \eqref{eq:A-N}.
-If $a_i^T$ denotes the $i$th row of matrix $A_N$, i.e., $A_N=[a_1^T; a_2^T;\ldots;a_{N-1}^T]$, then \eqref{eq:A-N} is equivalent to the linear program
+The sharp constants for the difference--type prophet inequality are obtained as solution of the finite matrix game \eqref{eq:matrix-A} with payoff matrix $A_N$ defined in \eqref{eq:A-N}.
+If $a_i^T$ denotes the $i$th row of matrix $A_N$, i.e., $A_N=[a_{1}^T; a_{2}^T;\ldots;a_{N-1}^T]$, then \eqref{eq:matrix-A} is equivalent to the linear program

-If $(\mu^*, t^*)$ is the optimal solution of \eqref{eq:A-opt} then $\cA_{n, N}^*=t^*$, and the least favorable distribution $F_*$ is the discrete distribution with $i/N$--quantiles $u_i$ determined by $u_i = \sum_{j=1}^i \mu_j^*$, $i=1,\ldots, N-1$.
+If $(\mu^*, t^*)$ is the optimal solution of \eqref{eq:A-opt} then $\cA_{n, N}^*=t^*$, and the least favorable distribution $F_*$ is the discrete distribution with $i/N$--quantiles $u^*_i$ determined by $u_1^*=0$, $u^*_{i+1} = \sum_{j=1}^i \mu_j^*$, $i=1,\ldots, N-1$.